 - Banana: Can’t have banana pancakes without mashed bananas!

 - Brown Sugar: Brown sugar adds flavor and sweetens the pancakes.
 You don’t need much because a little goes a long way.
 We tested this recipe without the sugar and the pancakes tasted pretty bland.
-Feel free to substitute with the same amount of honey or maple syrup or use 3 Tablespoons of coconut sugar.
+Feel free to substitute with the same amount of honey or maple syrup like we use in regular whole wheat pancakes.
+Or use 3 Tablespoons of coconut sugar.

 - Greek Yogurt: Greek yogurt adds moisture and protein.
 We use plain 0% Greek yogurt.
 Regular yogurt, any milk fat, and your choice of flavor will work.

 Overview: How to Make Banana Pancakes